yerlanamanbek/yerlanamanbek.github.io/_publications/2020-07-06-paper-adopt-egov-technology.md

 venue: 'Journal of Open Innovation: Technology, Market, and Complexity'
 paperurl: 'https://doi.org/10.3390/joitmc6030046'
 citation: 'Amanbek, Y., Balgayev, I., Batyrkhanov, K., & Tan, M. (2020).
 Adoption of e-government in the Republic of Kazakhstan.
-Journal of Open Innovation: Technology, Market, and Complexity.6(3). '
+Journal of Open Innovation: Technology, Market, and Complexity, 6(3). '
 ---

 "In the paper, we provide factors that influence Kazakhstan’s e-Government portal usage at the informational stage.